QuaranTUNE Virtual Dulcimer Fest

 Rob was one of the first dulcimer players to arrange extensively in chromatic and other alternate tunings.
 Although he specializes in the standards and early jazz tunes of Duke Ellington, George Gershwin, and the like, Rob is equally adept at playing the more traditional celtic, Appalachian, old time, and other dulcimer repertoire.

-Rob has taught all levels of dulcimer at most major music festivals and folk schools across the country.
+Rob has taught all levels of dulcimer at most major music festivals and folk schools across the country as well as internationally.
 He has won several awards for his playing including a coveted Winfield National flatpicking award.
 Rob was one of the organizers of the Housatonic Dulcimer Celebration and continues to organize the occasional Dulcimer Cruise.
 He has been playing dulcimer for over 30 years and has been an internationally recognized performer and instructor since his first CD was released in 1992.
 David Schnaufer called Rob's playing "...strong and innovative."

-Rob's music is featured on his CD, Someone to Watch Over Me available for download on iTunes, CD Baby, and most other music download sites.
+Rob's music is featured on his recording, Someone to Watch Over Me available for download on iTunes, CD Baby, and most other music download sites.